bmatcuk/arcaduinome/README.md

 ### Schematic

 [![Arcaduinome Schematic](https://raw.githubusercontent.com/bmatcuk/arcaduinome/master/schematic.png)](https://raw.githubusercontent.com/bmatcuk/arcaduinome/master/schematic.png)

+The schematic was generated using the free version of [Eagle v7.1](http://www.cadsoftusa.com/).
+The files are available in the `eagle` directory of this repository.

 ## Arduino Firmware
 The Arduino Uno R3 uses a microcontroller, specifically the Atmega16U2, as a USB-to-Serial adapter.
 Arcaduinome takes advantage of this fact using the [Moco](http://morecatlab.akiba.coocan.jp/lab/index.php/aruino/midi-firmware-for-arduino-uno-moco/?lang=en) (aka dualMocoLUFA) firmware.
 The latest version (at the time of writing) is included in this repo as dualMoco.hex.
 Installing this firmware on the Atmega16U2 will cause the Arduino to appear as a generic MIDI device to Windows/OSX.
 This way, we won't need any special drivers to interface with Arcaduinome.